hydev-a/OllyUI/README.md

 * **⚙️ Total Model Control:** Fine-tune your experience by adjusting advanced settings like the AI's creativity (temperature), response length (max tokens), and memory (history length).
 You can even provide a custom "System Prompt" to change the AI's personality!
 * **✍️ Beautiful Code & Text:** The AI's responses are beautifully formatted with full Markdown support, including syntax highlighting for code blocks, making it easy to read and copy.
 * **📎 Effortless File Attachments:** Have a document you want the AI to read?
 Just attach a `.pdf` or `.txt` file, and its contents will be included in your conversation.
-* **🌍 True RTL Language Support:** OllyUI seamlessly handles right-to-left languages like Persian, Arabic, and Hebrew, ensuring correct text alignment in both your messages and the AI's responses.
+* **🌍 True RTL Language Support:** OllyUI seamlessly handles right-to-left languages, ensuring correct text alignment in both your messages and the AI's responses.
-* **🌗 Sleek Light & Dark Modes:** Automatically matches your system's theme, or you can toggle between them with a single click.
-* **↔️ Smart Resizing Input:** The message box comfortably grows and shrinks as you type, giving you plenty of space for your thoughts.
+* **🌗 Sleek Dark Mode:** An eye-pleasing dark mode suited for those all-nighters you hold with your favorite models, debugging code.

 ---